juxor/afaq/markdown/secDint.md

 _"the capitalist principle"_ and _"the governmental principle"_ as _"one and
 the same principle . . . abolition of the exploitation of man by man and the abolition of the government of man by man, are one and the same formula."_
-[quoted by Wayne Thorpe, **"The Workers Themselves"**, p.
+[quoted by Wayne Thorpe, **"The Workers Themselves"** , p.
 279] This means that anarchists reject the notion that political reforms are enough in themselves and instead stress that they must be linked to (or, at least, take into account) economic change.
 This means, for example, while we oppose specific imperialist wars and occupation, we recognise that they will reoccur until such time as the economic forces which generate them are abolished.
 Similarly, we do not automatically think all attempts to reduce state intervention should be supported simply because they appear to reduce the state.
 Instead, we consider who is introducing the reforms, why they are doing so and what the results will be.
 If the "reforms" are simply a case of politicians redirecting state intervention away from the welfare state to bolster capitalist power and profits, we would not support the change.
-Anarchist opposition to neo- liberalism flows from our awareness of the existence of economic and social power and inequality and its impact on society and the political structure.
+Anarchist opposition to neo-liberalism flows from our awareness of the existence of economic and social power and inequality and its impact on society and the political structure.

-In some ways, this section discusses class struggle **from above**, i.e. the attacks on the working class conducted by the ruling class by means of its state.
+In some ways, this section discusses class struggle **from above** , i.e. the attacks on the working class conducted by the ruling class by means of its state.
 While it appears that every generation has someone insisting that the "class war" is dead and/or obsolete (Tony Blair did just that in the late